Research Methodology

 The topic of research methodologies is steeped in philosophy, epistemology, and ethics.

-Here’s the rub: researchers may use the same methods to investigate a research question and yet disagree with one another about the kind of knowledge the method produces.
+Researchers may use the same methods to investigate a research question and yet disagree with one another about the kind of knowledge the method produces.
 For instance, researchers could interview the same subjects and even ask the same questions, maybe even get the same answers, and yet have entirely different ideas about what the results mean.
 For the researcher contributing to a methodological community that favors positivism, the researcher may assume the interview reveals universal insights about human behavior that transcend time and place.
 In contrast, a researcher with more of a post-positivistic, subjectivist position might suggest the results are not generalizable, that the results are nothing more than one person’s point of view.

 Thus, a research methodology, like language or a knowledge claim, is a rhetorical construct.
 Research methods are produced in a context: political, economic, social, and historic interests shape what is and what is not considered to be an ethical, reliable, valid method.
 Even investigators within a methodological community may disagree with one another about how to use methods or what knowledge methods can produce.